krasserm/krasserm.github.io/resume.md

 Self-employed, [http://www.martin-krasser.de](http://www.martin-krasser.de)

-- Software development and consulting services with a focus on distributed systems, system integration, data-intensive applications, machine learning, including deep learning.
+- Software development and consulting services with a focus on distributed systems, system integration, data-intensive applications and machine learning.
-- Sabbatical year since 09.2017 for going deeper into machine learning and statistics.
+- Sabbatical year since 09.2017 for going deeper into machine learning, statistics and mathematics.

 ### Since 02.2017, Freelance software engineer and consultant